Your insurance rates could be going up for a number or reason. Here are a list of our most common ones.

 Why are my Insurance Rates so High?

-If an insurance company deemed you responsible for causing an accident, you are listed as the at-fault party.
+If an insurance company considered you responsible for causing an accident, you are listed as the at-fault party.
 This, in addition to any citations you may have received, may impact your insurance premium.

 Not all speeding tickets are equal.
+Some hurt you more when it comes to insurance than others.
 Speeding is considered a less severe violation and therefore has a smaller impact on your insurance premiums.

-You may be wondering why your credit can have an effect on your car insurance risk level, but your credit score can provide insight to how financially responsible you are.
+You may be wondering why your credit can influence your cars insurance risk level, but your credit score can provide insight to how financially responsible you are.

 Your age could have an impact on your driving experience.
-If you are a teenage driver, you are viewed as high-risk due to your inexperience.
+If you are a teenage driver, you are viewed as high-risk due to your inexperience and lack of history of insurance.
 If you are an older driver, you could also be viewed as high-risk, which could result in higher insurance premiums.